 Maligne Lake is probably Jasper’s most famous lake, you can’t visit Jasper without driving out to enjoy the extraordinary views of Maligne Lake.

-Stay at Jasper Park Lodge that sits on shores of pristine Lac Beauvert.
+Stay at Jasper Park Lodge which sits on the shores of pristine Lac Beauvert.

 3. Waterton Lakes National Park

 At the other end of Alberta is Waterton Lakes National Park.
 It shares a border with Glacier National Park in America.
-Clear lakes, thundering waterfalls, clear streams, and colorful rocks and soaring mountain await hikers and sightseers here.
+Clear lakes, thundering waterfalls, clear streams, and colorful rocks, and soaring mountains await hikers and sightseers here.
 It is one of a kind in the world since it is also an International Peace Park, and a Biosphere Reserve.

-Whistler is a popular ski destination in Canada.
-In the summer people go to enjoy mountain biking or to explore its many hiking trails and outdoor activities.
+Whistler is a popular ski destination in Canada and one of the famous places in Canada.
+In the summer people go to enjoy mountain biking or explore its many hiking trails and outdoor activities.
 After the adventures stay at the Whistler village to enjoy the world-class dining and nightlife.